 because of Japanese labour, British, American, Australian and Dutch

 prisoners of war as did many Thai nationals, help in contributing to the

 Japanese war effort.
 The initials JEATH stands for Japanese - English - Australian/American - Thai - Holland.

-If your budget has no bounds, you should choose one of the staterooms over the cheaper pullman sleeper compartments as they not only provide you with much more space but they also have two windows instead of one.
-Staterooms come with two lower berths while the pullman sleepers come with one upper and one lower berth, which means someone will have to climb a ladder in order to go to bed.
+If your budget has no bounds, you should choose one of the staterooms over the cheaper Pullman sleeper compartments as they not only provide you with much more space but they also have two windows instead of one.
+Staterooms come with two lower berths while the Pullman sleepers come with one upper and one lower berth, which means someone will have to climb a ladder in order to go to bed.

-It may be worth your while to book a compartment in the center of the carriage as they are generally much smoother and quieter than the berths directly over the wheels of the train.
+It may be worth your while to book a compartment in the centre of the carriage as they are generally much smoother and quieter than the berths directly over the wheels of the train.
 This is especially essential should you be a light sleeper.

 Also try not

 to make too tight a connection at the end of your journey as there are